microsoft/AEC-Challenge/README.md

 git clone https://github.com/microsoft/AEC-Challenge AEC-Challenge
 ```
 ## Citation:
-For the datasets and the DNS challenge:<br />
+For the datasets and the AEC challenge:<br />

 ```BibTex
 @article{Sridar2020,